War reserve constable

 This should not be confused with a Special Constable, which was a voluntary British police officer, that existed alongside the War Reserve Constable.

 War reserve constable (or WRC, war reserve police constable, WRPC) was a voluntary role within the ranks of the British police forces.
 As suggested by the title, the role was as a voluntary police constable during the war.
 War reserve constables were sworn in under the Special Constables Act 1923, and had the full powers of a police officer.

 History

 The War Reserve Police was introduced in 1939 and at the height of World War II in 1944 there were 17,000 war reserve constables.
 The rank was dissolved on 31 December 1948, causing 686 officers to be discharged from service, and the remainder being recruited for service as a regular or special constable.

 Most officers were aged between 25–55 and undertook twelve hours of unpaid annual training.

-Despite British police traditionally being unarmed, during the war officers were armed with Canadian Ross rifles for protection from enemy action, enemy sabotage and to assist with the armed forces.
+Despite British police traditionally being unarmed, officers were armed with Canadian Ross rifles during wartime for protection from enemy action, enemy sabotage and to assist with the armed forces.

 Duties of a WRC included the usual activities of a constable, as well as: